ZentrixLabs/ZentrixLabs.FalconSdk/README.md

   - **Host Groups: Read**
   - **Assets: Read**
   - **Vulnerabilities: Read**
+  - **Alerts: Read**

 You can create an API key with these permissions in the Falcon console

 ## 🛠️ Notes
-- Pagination: Some endpoints (e.g., devices/queries) require handling of scroll tokens for pagination.
+- Pagination: Some endpoints (e.g., devices/queries, spotlight, alerts) require handling of scroll tokens or next tokens for pagination.
-  - Example: `/devices/queries/devices-scroll/v1?filter=hostname:'<devicename>'` for paginated device queries.

 - The user creating the key must have the necessary permissions to grant these scopes (Vulnerability Manager, Device Control, etc.)

 ## 🔑 Setting Up Your API Key